ash4317/pre-processing-and-API/README.md

 r = requests.post(url=url)
 print(r.text)
 ```
+Input arguments-
-Input arguments- a) filepath- Path of the file to which data is to be exported.
+- filepath- Path of the file to which data is to be exported.
 The output file can be of formats ".csv" & ".xlsx"
 The format of the exported file is- (ISIN, URL, text) for every htm file
 __________________________________________________________________________________________________________________________________________________________________________
-2) Pre-processing the extracted data and exporting it
+##### 2) Pre-processing the extracted data and exporting it

 > Pre-processing data example:
 ```